State Correctional Institution – Forest

 The State Correctional Institution – Forest is one of two identical correctional facilities in Pennsylvania that were constructed in the beginning of the twenty-first century to hold maximum-security male inmates.
 SCI Forest is located in the community of Marienville, in remote Forest County.

+In December of 2025, Forest held 2,246 inmates against a public capacity of 2,582 individuals, or 87.0%.

 Creation of SCI-Forest

 SCI - Forest and SCI-Fayette, which are identical in size and design, were constructed to accommodate overcrowding at SCI-Pittsburgh and SCI-Waynesburg, which were "mothballed" after the opening of SCI Forest.
 Construction of the correctional facility cost $126 million.